Grimelios/LiveSplit.DarkSouls/README.md

 # LiveSplit.DarkSouls

 This project is a configurable autosplitter for Dark Souls: Prepare To Die edition on PC.
-It does *not* work with the Remastered version.
+It *does* work with the Remastered version.
 The autosplitter is designed to be usable for any Dark Souls speedrun, with a variety of split options available.
 In addition, the autosplitter can optionally serve as a full replacement for the existing IGT tool commonly used by the community to accurately display in-game time.

 Created by [@Grimelios](https://twitter.com/Grimelios).
 Feel free to ping me on Twitter or Discord (Grimelios#2045) with any questions, concerns, or feedback.
 Big shoutout to the work done by existing Souls community members in tracking down memory locations, many of which I used in this project.